According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 During the closure of Disneyland Paris, the non-essential Cast Members had to be furloughed for some time.
 Disney paid them for the first month, but after figuring out this was not going to be a quick problem, they were forced to furlough them for the time being.

-Since the reopening, many Cast Members in Disneyland Paris were able to return to work, but some remain furloughed still.
+After the first reopening, many Cast Members in Disneyland Paris were able to return to work, but some remain furloughed still.
 Unfortunately, it will be this way until park attendance picks up, which we don’t anticipate happening for a long time.

 We know people are struggling to survive right now, and hopefully, the parks will be able to bring them back soon so they can have a paycheck coming in.